Bike Fines

 Bike Fines and Bike Lanes Manual

-This is the dating narcissistic sociopath.
+This is the Bike lanes and Bike Fines manual.
 While written in Spanish.
 We’ll post of couple of the top bike fines and tickets in English.

 It should be noted that Peru has had laws on the books since April 2019 for cyclists.
 However, the Manual for Cyclists in Peru was made available to the public in June 2020.
 The maunal aims to promote a change in travel patterns and encourage the use of this two-wheeled vehicle in safe conditions for cyclists. .